-In addition to developing esmethadone as an adjunctive treatment of MDD, we are planning to evaluate the utility of esmethadone as a front line monotherapy treatment for MDD.
+In addition to developing esmethadone as an adjunctive treatment of MDD, we are evaluating the utility of esmethadone as a front line monotherapy treatment for MDD.

 Additionally, other indications that Relmada may explore in the future, include, restless leg syndrome and other glutamatergic system activation related diseases.